dotnet/csharplang/proposals/lambda-method-group-defaults.md

 d = (int[] xs) => xs.Length; // Error: different delegate types; no implicit conversion
 ```

-Similarly, there is of course compatibility with named delegates that already support default and `params` parameters.
+Similarly, there is of course compatibility with named delegates that already support optional and `params` parameters.
 ```csharp
 int D(int a = 1) {
   return a;